• Pricing

 by David Beníček

 Sometimes, attaching a PDF just isn’t convenient.
 Maybe the file is too big, or you don’t want to clutter someone’s inbox.
-A PDF URL link makes sharing simpler—you can drop it into an email, add it to a website, or post it on social media.
+A PDF URL link makes sharing simpler.
+You can drop it into an email, add it to a website, or post it on social media.

 PDFs are great for sharing because they can be opened on almost any device without requiring special software.
 A PDF Converter allows you to turn any Microsoft Office document or image file into a PDF in seconds—no registration needed, and no new software to install.